MarwanMabrouk/AI-Masters-Germany/README.md

 ## Known Issues/Limitations

-- The course clustering takes up to 3 min to be readyy after starting the website.
+- The course clustering takes up to 3 min to be ready after starting the website.
 - Similarity calculation takes up to 1 min, but only for the first request.
 - The used models require 3 to 4 GB of RAM.